billyen2012/next-api-router/README.md

 ## [Home Page](https://billyen2012.github.io/next-api-router-home-page)

 - Please use [home page](https://billyen2012.github.io/next-api-router-home-page) for all api references.
-It aslo has more info like how to setup Graphql, Swagger, supported express.js middlewares, etc.s
+It aslo has more info like how to setup Graphql, Swagger, supported express.js middlewares, etc.

 ## Installation